Frequently Asked Questions and Answers

 Infos about Kaspersky can be found here:

-For some antivirus programs, you have to disable the certificate check in MailCheck for the retrieval to work because the programs break the SSL connection.
+For some antivirus programs, you have to disable the certificate check in MailCheck for getting the retrieval to work because the programs break the SSL connection.
 This is strictly a man-in-the-middle attack and undermines the security of the connection.
-Often, the only solution is to turn off SSL certificate validation in MailCheck (via "Edit Server" in the "Protocol Settings" tab by activating the "Always accept SSL Certificate" option).
-This step is necessary because virus scanners only inject their self-issued certificates into more common used e-mail programs (MailCheck is unfortunately not among these programs).
+To turn off SSL certificate validation in MailCheck go to "Edit Server", switch to tha tab "Protocol Settings" and activate the option "Always accept SSL Certificate".
+This step is necessary because virus scanners only inject their self-issued certificates into more common used e-mail programs - MailCheck is unfortunately not among these programs.